 6. Farewell

-Most employees leave and warrant a celebration.
-Use the termination checklist to remind you to order that gift and plan a sendoff party and a reminder to support the employee as they leave employment.
+Use the termination checklist to remind you to order that gift and plan a sendoff party and a reminder to support the employee as they leaves employment.

-Regardless of the situation, it is difficult when employees leave.
 Make your job easier by using this termination checklist template so you don’t inadvertently forget to do something that may cause you problems down the road!